MuhammadAshraful/Jetbot-Collision-Avoidance/README.md

   * Std: `[0.229, 0.224, 0.225]`

 The dataset was later split into **training (80%)** and **validation (20%)** sets for model training.
+The dataset used for training the collision avoidance model is publicly available in this repository:

+📁 Path: sample_data/dataset.zip
 ---